gilbox/react-spark-scroll/README.md

 Tradeoffs:

 * GSAP is much easier to configure.
-That's because rekapi has some additional configuration necessary (see [#3](https://github.com/gilbox/react-spark-scroll/issues/3)) beyond npm install spark-scroll-rekapi.
+That's because rekapi has some additional configuration necessary (see [#3](https://github.com/gilbox/react-spark-scroll/issues/3)) beyond `npm install spark-scroll-rekapi`.
 If you're in the quick-and-dirty experimentation stage, use gsap to get up and running faster.

 * Although I haven't done any benchmarks I suspect that rekapi is marginally faster than GSAP.
 That's because rekapi was built around the concept of timeline-based animation and spark-scroll is all about treating the scroll position as a timeline.